openlilylib/snippets/README.md

 Guidelines
 ----------

+This repository can only be maintained if the snippets are self-contained and self-documented to some extent.
+For this we are using some kind of 'medadata' in the snippet files.
+Please use the file `snippet-template.ly` in the root directory of the repo as the starting point for your contribution.
+In addition to the 'mandatory' keys that are present in the template you can use the following entries in the `\header`:

+- __status__ (e.g. undocumented)
+- __first-known-supported-version__
+- __last-known-supported-version__ (to help users pick suitable snippets)

 A `\version` statement is necessary.
 If your snippet can be compiled with stable LilyPond version, please mark it as such.